yqw7/dominators/README.md

 ## Policies

 Scrum Board: Kanban is the Scrum Board style that our team uses and feels comfortable using as a way to organize and delegate project work, commits, and issues.
-Kanban is basic and simple to understand as it uses "To do", "In progress", and "Completed" collumns to track task progress.
+Kanban is basic and simple to understand as it uses "To do", "In progress", and "Completed" columns to track task progress.

 ## Time Box